-In conjunction with a street resurfacing treatment, South Plymouth Avenue will receive traffic calming features that intend to slow vehicles down and make the area safer and more pedestrian and bicycle friendly.
-While still under review in the design stage of the project, these improvements could include:
+In conjunction with a street resurfacing treatment, South Plymouth Avenue will receive traffic calming features intended to slow vehicles down and make the area safer and more pedestrian and bicycle friendly.

-- Installation of a curbed median with grass and trees extending from South Fitzhugh Street to Exchange Boulevard.
+- Installing a curbed median with grass and trees extending from South Fitzhugh Street to Exchange Boulevard.
 The medians, along with the addition of a tree canopy, will add to the historic appeal of the Corn Hill neighborhood.

-- Installing shared use bicycle lane markings (also called "sharrows") on South Plymouth Avenue.
+- Installing bike lanes and shared use bicycle lane markings (also called "sharrows") on South Plymouth Avenue.

 - Narrowing of South Plymouth Avenue at South Fitzhugh Street and Atkinson Street with the use of curbed bumpouts.

-- Installing pedestrian crosswalks at South Fitzhugh Street and Atkinson Street.
+- Installing pedestrian crosswalks at South Fitzhugh Street.

 - Replacing the brick crosswalk on South Fitzhugh Street at South Plymouth Avenue with a durable, brick-patterned stamped asphalt product.

-The project has been postponed and will now be constructed in 2014 as part of the City's Milling and Resurfacing Program.
-A Water Main Cleaning and Lining is scheduled for this area in 2013.
+The project was postponed and will now be constructed in the fall of 2014 as part of the City's Milling and Resurfacing Program.

 Check out a slideshow to see where the proposed changes will be.